rudivels/st7920/README.md

-# display_st7920_raspberry
+# Display LCD ST7920 no modo texto para Raspberry
-writing to the st7920 lcd display in text mode with Raspberry-Pi
+Writing to the ST7920 lcd display in text mode with Raspberry-Pi

 Rudivels@ 11/04/2020